“As humans teach ever more capable machines to use language, the once-obvious line between them will blur.” — The Economist

 Robots & Men: an online course brought by Usbek & Rica on robots and their business, cultural and social impacts on life and work.

-I dived deep in machines learning, robots, automation and work futures through those online resources, events and conversations with people.
-That doesn’t mean that I am all in to use machine learning and the automation of everything.
+I dived deep in machine learning, robots, automation and work futures through those online resources, events and conversations with people.
+However, that doesn’t mean that I am all in to use machine learning and the automation of everything.

 “Will we blindly outsource and abdicate big chunks of our lives to the global technology companies – or will we take back our autonomy and demand a sustainable balance between technology and humanity?” — @gleonhard http://www.techvshuman.com” via @rossdawson

-The algorithms and bias that are brought and feed by them via the Internet and emerging technologies ought to help us to stay curious and develop our critical thinking.
+The algorithms and biases brought and fed by them via the Internet, and emerging technologies should help us stay curious and develop our critical thinking.
 We don’t have to drink like water what tech giants and unicorns create and evangelize.
-I suggest to ask ourselves questions to pause and reflect
+I suggest asking ourselves questions to pause and reflect

-… help me to be better version of myself?
+… help me to be a better version of myself?

 … enable me to develop my human skills?

-… contribute to reinvent myself and my organization?
+… contribute to reinventing myself and my organization?

 … foster the development of new experiences and my portfolio?